aigoncharov/obsidian-simple-read-later/README.md

 # obsidian-simple-read-later

-Save URLs to your Obsidian vault to read them later with a click of a button!
+Save URLs to your Obsidian vault with a click of a button to read them later!

 ![](./pics/ext_res.png)